Get

 Do

-• Use homemade broth rather than store-bought broth that may contain additives.
+• Use homemade broth rather than store-bought broth, which may contain additives.
 The latter will usually include meat and vegetables, which means it might have spices like garlic and onions.
 Neither of those is safe for your dog to consume.

 Shiba Inu dog eating from stainless steel bowl